 - In the same window, select the box that says “Startup Type.”
-Choose the Disabled option under the drop-down menu and then, click OK to exit the window.
+Choose the Disabled option under the drop-down menu.

 What is NVIDIA Streamer Network Service?

 It is not that hard, you know.
-Just include a phase in the setup wizard which asks the user whether or not they have any Nvidia shield devices and would they prefer to use the NVIDIA Streamer Network Service and are okay with it running in the background all the time.
+Just include a phase in the setup wizard which asks the user whether or not they have any Nvidia shield devices and whether they would prefer to use the NVIDIA Streamer Network Service and are okay with it running in the background all the time.

 How to disable Nvidia Streamer Service?

-- Search for Nvidia Streamer Service in the services window.
+- Search for Nvidia Streamer Service in the Services window.
 When you find it, double-click on it to open the service details.